 Categorisation within the hierarchy is determined on the basis of the lowest level input that is significant to the fair value measurement of each relevant asset/liability.

 The valuation techniques used by the Company are explained in the accounting policies note.
-All except one of the Company's investments are Level 1 with one investment in Level 2.
-There were no transfers between the levels during the year.
+All except three of the Company's investments are Level 1 with one investment in Level 2 and two in Level 3.